 Founded in 1987, Aspen's mission is to become an institution of choice for adult learners by offering cost-effective, comprehensive, and relevant online education.
 One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is that a majority of our full-time degree-seeking students are enrolled in a graduate degree program (master or doctorate degree program).
 According to publicly available information, Aspen enrolls a larger percentage of its full-time degree-seeking students in graduate degree programs than its publicly-traded competitors.
-As of April 30, 2013, 1,875 students were enrolled as full-time degree seeking students with 1,625 of those students or 87% in a master or doctoral graduate degree program.
-In addition, a further 951 students are engaged in part time programs, such as continuing education courses and certificate level programs.
-Therefore, Aspen's student body totaled 2,826 as of April 30, 2013.
+As of September 30, 2013, 2,151 students were enrolled as full-time degree seeking students with 1,858 of those students or 86% in a master or doctoral graduate degree programs.
+In addition, 1,043 students were engaged in part-time programs, such as continuing education courses, certificate level programs and active duty military students enrolled in undergraduate programs.
+Therefore, Aspen's student body totaled 3,194 as of September 30, 2013.